-STUDENT INFORMATION EMPLOYMENT INFORMATION

-Name: Agency or Company Name:

-Student I.D.
-Number: H Address:

-Address: City:Zip:

-City:Zip: Work Phone: ()

-Phone: () Website:

-Email: Job Duties:

-PROGRAM FOR WHICH YOU ARE APPLYING

-CWE 149 - Occupational New CWE Student (Job does relate to major) Employer/Supervisor:

-CWE 302 - General Returning CWE Student (Job does not relate to major) Best Time to Call Supervisor:

-Is your academic credit based on: 🔲 Job 🔲 Internship Work Phone ()

-How many units are you taking this semester?
-(Including CWE) Email:

-What is your College Major?
-Is this job/internship

-What is your Career Goal?
-Number of Hours Weekly:

-Work Schedule: List your hours worked each day

-M T W THR Fri Sat Sun

-ICE INFORMATION

-Credit will be earned at the rate of 75 hours paid or 60 hours of unpaid wor A maximum of 3 units for General Work Experience (CWE 302) and 4 units semester.
-Total Work Experience Units I plan to enroll in and complete base $\Box 1 \Box 2$ of Occupational Work Experience (CWE 149) may be earned during the
+STUDENT INFORMATION EMPLOYMENT INFORMATION Name: Last First Initial Agency or Company Name: Student I.D.
+Number: H Address: Address: City:Zip: City:Zip: Work Phone: () Phone: () Website: Email: Job Duties: PROGRAM FOR WHICH YOU ARE APPLYING CWE 149 - Occupational (Job does relate to major) Employer/Supervisor: CWE 302 - General Returning CWE Student (Job does not relate to major) Best Time to Call Supervisor: Is your academic credit based on: 🗌 Job 🔲 Internship Work Phone () How many units are you taking this semester?
+(Including CWE) Email: What is your College Major?
+Is this job/internship  Paid 🗌 Or Unpaid What is your Career Goal?
+Number of Hours Weekly: Work Schedule: List your hours worked each day M T W THR Fri Sat Sun CE INFORMATION Credit will be earned at the rate of 75 hours paid or 60 hours of unpaid wor A maximum of 3 units for General Work Experience (CWE 302) and 4 units of semester.
+Total Work Experience Units I plan to enroll in and complete base 1 1 1 of Occupational Work Experience (CWE 149) may be earned during the The information stated above is correct: Date:

-Date:

-$WORKERS'\ COMPENSATION-Pre-Designation\ of\ Personal\ Physician$
+WORKERS' COMPENSATION - Pre-Designation of Personal Physician